Marketing vs. Advertising: What’s The Difference?

 Marketing Strategy for Caspian Studios

 Ian Faison founded the Podcast as a Service company “Caspian Studios” in 2020.
-While his business was growing, his team had lots of communities to regularly interact with when creating and managing their podcasts.
+While his business was growing, his team had many communities to interact with when creating and managing their podcasts regularly.
 He turned to ActiveCampaign for help when he realized his team needed an efficient marketing solution to ease the email marketing part.
 This was when he returned to ActiveCampaign.
 To quickly scale Caspian Studios’ marketing campaigns, they introduced templates which, in the end, saved them 100+ hours.
-With a full ActiveCampaign tech stack in the cloud and automations, Caspian Studios scaled to 50+ podcasts.
+With a full ActiveCampaign tech stack in the cloud and automation, Caspian Studios scaled to 50+ podcasts.

 That’s it for the case studies samples.
 I hope I’ve provided enough to help you understand the difference between marketing and advertising.